 how we will support our demand or generation customers through network

 investment or flexibility.
-To support this process, we have commissioned Regen to
+To support this process, we commissioned Regen to

-complete a set of future electricity scenarios for SSEN’s Southern and Northern
+complete a set of future electricity scenarios for our Southern and Northern

-network distribution licence areas.
-These licence area studies are
+network distribution licence areas out to 2035.
+These studies are informed by

 To find out more about our Flexible Solutions